-We have met most planned actions and actual implementation with the exception of establishing a full-size functional food pantry.
-Mid-way through the school year, CCPA relocated to a new regional office that was originally slated to occur September 2022.
-Because of this delay, there was a delay in organizing a new food pantry at the new regional office.
-While some supplies such as hygiene kits and diapers are provided out of the regional office, the dry goods portion of the pantry has yet to be established.
-Implementing the remaining actions to meet Goal 2: pupil outcomes, was otherwise very successful.
+We have met planned actions and actual implementation of these actions.
+Implementing actions to meet Goal 2: pupil outcomes, was very successful in each of the actions.
 Each of these goals kept in line with working towards meeting the goal of having successful outcomes for students.
-While each goal had success, the one area where challenges were experienced was within reaching CCPA graduates.
+While each goal had success the one area where challenges were experienced was within reaching CCPA graduates.
 Although outreach, tracking and follow-up was conducted, the challenge was in increasing participation at events designated for alumni.
-A newly created Future Grad and Alumni Night was established where continued efforts will be focused on increasing student participation next year.
+This will continue to be worked on to increase alumni attendance, but tracking and maintain logs will continue to help with this endeavor.
 Collaborative efforts with the federally-funded workforce partners will also assist in meeting this goal to track CCPA graduates by continuing to follow-up with students for two years post-graduation.